 The experienced or professional divers can double the time easily through motion economy or buoyancy or breathing control.

-Scuba tanks that are filled and ready to go can be stored for up to 1 year with the air in the tank still good.
+Scuba tanks that are filled and ready to go can be stored for up to 1 year with the air in the tank will still be good.
 This depends on a range of factors like cylinder maintenance and storage conditions.

-Scuba tanks that are filled and ready to go can be stored for up to 1 year but it's advised not to store #scubatanks full of air no longer than 3 months. #scubadiving #diving Share with friendsIt is advised not to store scuba tanks full of air no longer than 3 months.
+It is advised not to store scuba tanks full of air for no longer than 3 months.
 This improves the cylinder life span as the higher the tank pressure, the greater the chance of corrosion forming inside the cylinder.

 Read more on scuba cylinder maintenance here.